aawhip/model-metadata/MWT_HydrodynamicModelingMetadataWIP.md

 1. Project/Model title: Hydrodynamic modeling of the McCormack-Williamson Tract
 2. Description: Calibrated 2D hydrodynamic model for the McCormack-Williamson Tract.
 Modeling is part of the UC Davis Center for Watershed Sciences McCormack-Williamson Tract Restoration Project funded by the Delta Science Program.
 3. Contact information: Lily Tomkovic, UC Davis Center for Watershed Sciences, latomkovic@ucdavis.edu
-4. Geospatial extent:
+4. Geospatial extent: From Benson's Ferry down to Sacramento River at Rio Vista, and the Mokelumne at San Joaquin and Little Potato Slough; ; Jan_30_2018_w_Tract_cut_Benson_6.shp; Jan_30_2018_w_Tract_cut_Benson_6_outline.shp
-5. Flows modeled: Model development in progress
+5. Flows modeled: Model development in progress.
+Current geospatial extent is for flood conditions, when Benson's Ferry gage does not exchibit a tidal signal.
 6. Dimensions: 2D
-7. Resolution:
+7. Resolution: The grid is an unstructured orthogonal grid with varying edge lengths and made up of triangles and quadrangle cells.
+The total number of cells is ~40,000.
+The shortest edge length is ~6m and the longest edge length is ~125m and the majority of cells are between 20 and 40 meters in length.
 8. Platform: Deltares D-Flow FM
-9. Calibrated and verification performed:
+9. Calibrated and verification performed: In progress
-10. Purpose:
+10. Purpose: For research and pairing with monitoring field data from 2016-2019.
+Intended for investigation of restoration impacts and developing predictive tools for zooplankton abundance in Delta floodplain restoration sites.
 11. Date of model completion: Model development in progress
 12. Date and resolution of underlying elevation data: Primary elevation data from 2007 LiDAR from the California Department of Water Resources Central Valley Floodplain Evaluation and Delineation (CVFED) project.
+Data was also used from USGS, EBMUD, and CWS.
+A complete map of data sources and dates will be added shortly
 13. Availability to public or third party entities: Please contact Lily Tomkovic (latomkovic@ucdavis.edu).

 MCCORMACK-WILLIAMSON TRACT PROJECT PLANNING HYDRODYNAMIC MODELING – CBEC